-Born in Seoul, South Korea, Jungyoon Wie is a composer, educator, pianist, and producer.
-Themes of identity have been the center of her compositional journey, and her current research involves creating a short film in collaboration with filmmaker Toko Shiiki, dancers Rie Kim and Jun Wakabayashi, and Converge String Quartet which explores shifting dynamics of identity, otherness, and the marginalized experience of women.
+Born in Seoul, South Korea, Jungyoon Wie is a composer, educator, and pianist.
+Themes of identity have been the center of her compositional journey, and her recent research involved creating a short film in collaboration with filmmaker Toko Shiiki, dancers Rie Kim and Jun Wakabayashi, and Converge String Quartet which explores shifting dynamics of identity, otherness, and the marginalized experience of women.
 This film highlights a string quartet by Ms. Wie, han, which uses Korean, folk, traditional, European, American, and contemporary expressive modalities.

-She has had the privilege of collaborating with the Del Sol String Quartet, Aizuri String Quartet, Invoke String Quartet, Calidore String Quartet, Pittsburgh New Music Ensemble, Magnus Lindberg and Avanti!
-Chamber Ensemble (Finland), Ensemble Signal, Back Pocket Duo, Front Porch, the New Jersey Symphony Orchestra, the Cleveland Chamber Symphony, the University of Michigan Symphony Orchestra, and the Wooster Symphony Orchestra.
-Recently, she was chosen alongside Rufus Reid and David Biedenbender by the American Composers Forum to write a new work for the Pittsburgh New Music Ensemble in 2018.
+A recipient of the 2020 ASCAP Foundation Morton Gould Young Composer Awards, Wie has had the privilege of collaborating with many artists and organizations including the Del Sol String Quartet, Invoke String Quartet, Calidore String Quartet, PRISM Saxophone Quartet, Pittsburgh New Music Ensemble, Young Women Composers Camp, Magnus Lindberg and Avanti!
+Chamber Ensemble (Finland), National Orchestra Institute, the New Jersey Symphony Orchestra, the Cleveland Chamber Symphony, the University of Michigan Symphony Orchestra, and the Wooster Symphony Orchestra.
+In 2018, she was chosen alongside Rufus Reid and David Biedenbender by the American Composers Forum to write a new work for the Pittsburgh New Music Ensemble.
 In 2016, her orchestral work, Water Prism, was performed by the New Jersey Symphony under the baton of David Robertson, one of four works selected for the Edward T. Cone Composition Institute.
 Her chamber work, Whimsical Sketches, for two clarinets, percussion, and piano, received the Second Prize at the 2016 Robert Avalon International Competition and was premiered at the Museum of Fine Arts (Houston, TX).